The symbolism of colors in China

 Why taking an interest in colors in marketing?

-Colors on the packaging have in impact on the appetite, the consumer behavior and their expectations.
-Each person reacts deliberately or unintentionally on colors that they see.
-There are different psychological, sexual, social or professional behaviors according to each color.
+Colors on the packaging have an impact on the appetite, consumer behavior, and expectations.
+Each person reacts deliberately or unintentionally to the colors that they see.
+There are different psychological, sexual, social, or professional behaviors according to each color.

-In the US, there are institutes that are the best in term of marketing.
+In the US, there are institutes that are the best in terms of marketing.
 For example, there is the Color Research Institute (in Chicago) that analyzes the consumers and sells its researches.
-In China, there is not this type of institutes.
+In China, there is not this type of the institute.

-Red represents the happiness.
-In China, we can see the red everywhere: on the brands, packaging or advertisement.
+Red represents happiness.
+In China, we can see red everywhere: on the brands, packaging, or advertisement.
 It is not for nothing, the red has a strong positive connotation in China.
 Why?
-We could think that it is the flag’s color or the communism, but it is absolutely not the case.
+We could think that it is the flag’s color or communism, but it is absolutely not the case.

 In ancient China, there was an animal called Nian, which devoured a large number of people during the spring of each year.
 This animal was afraid of the red and each person was smart not to be devoured.
 Thus, all Chinese people used to decorate their houses in red for the New Year.
 Now, red became the color of happiness and luck.

 The golden color is also a famous color in China.
-This color can be associated with the gold and thus the fortune.
+This color can be associated with gold and thus fortune.
 We can find this color on the luxurious monuments or on the gifts we offer.
-The golden color is often associated with the red for the Chinese gifts.
+The golden color is often associated with red for Chinese gifts.
 Also, this color is used to describe the brand name on the labels.

-Purple has a strong symbolism in China.
-Indeed, it represents the wisdom.
+Purple has strong symbolism in China.
+Indeed, it represents wisdom.
 This symbolism comes from the Emperor period when the king’s advisors were dressed in purple.
 This color is also a power color.

-Purple is a beautiful color and lots of Chinese people (specially women) dream about Provence landscapes which are purple.
+Purple is a beautiful color and lots of Chinese people (especially women) dream about Provence landscapes which are purple.